Caiman Sea Stories

 In the fall of 1961 while conducting ASW exercises in the western pacific near Okinawa, USS Samuel N. Moore DD 747 was acting as a screen for the USS Yorktown CVS-10.
 USS Caiman SS 323 was attempting to penetrate the destroyer screen and gain a firing position on the Yorktown.
 Aboard Caiman the pinging of Moore’s active sonar could be heard, but the pings were far apart indicating she was on a long range search.

-Moore was also directly astern of Caiman and Caiman’s own propellor noise made it difficult to accurately judge her range.
+Moore was also directly astern of Caiman and Caiman’s own propeller noise made it difficult to accurately judge her range.
 When the Moore shifted to short range pinging it became apparent she was much closer to Caiman than suspected.
 To compound the problem, all ships were running in a darken ship condition, without lights.

 Caiman was at periscope depth and started to head for a deeper depth, but before she was able to gain sufficient depth, the rudder of the Moore struck the aft position of Caiman’s sail, causing severe damage to several masts and antenna’s.